anaconda/ae5-vscode/README.md

 `code-server` package and associated extensions.
 If you do not have such a connection from AE5, you will have to manually obtain the files.

-1. Place the files `download.py` and `manifest.xml` onto a machine with a Python 3 interpreter and internet access.
+1. Place the files `download.py` and `manifest.yml` onto a machine with a Python 3 interpreter and internet access.
 2. Run the command
    ```